Living Architecture Documentation: Keep Your Docs Always Current - Archyl Blog

 The Creation-Decay Cycle

-Traditional documentation follows a predictable cycle:
+Documentation maintained by good intentions follows a predictable cycle:

 2. Usefulness: For a few weeks or months, the documentation is valuable.
 Team members reference it.
 New hires learn from it.